ttscoff/bunch/bunch-files/commands/display.md

     Example: `(display myfile.txt 800x600 #000 #eee)`

+    When specifying a background for a Quick Look display window (any file type other than text or HTML), you can use `#clear` as the background color to create a transparent window.

 __Window Opacity__

 : Specify an opacity for the window using `alpha:XX%`.
 This can be abbreviated as `a:75%`.
 Opacity must be between 0 and 100.